WHAT IS ON STAGE?

 Wendy Knox, Maria Asp and Rajané Brown at St. Catherine University facilitating an On Stage discussion about Marie and Rosetta

-On Stage brings actors to classrooms and community settings.
-Actors read scenes from a play in current local production followed by a lively discussion of the themes tying in current events, personal values and narratives, and stimulating critical thinking.
+On Stage is a theater outreach program that brings actors and theater educators into classrooms and community settings around the Twin Cities.
+Actors and students read scenes from a play in current local production followed by a lively discussion of the themes tying in current events, personal values and narratives, and stimulating critical thinking.
 Subsequently attending the full play is encouraged.

 The event/discussion is one-hour in length (10 minutes to introduce the play, 20 minutes for the actors to read two scenes from the play, and 30 minutes for a discussion with the students).
 We assume that students have not seen the show and know nothing about it prior to our visit.